mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 Welcome to the brain architecture section!
 Here, we will learn everything humans know about how our brain works.

+In this initial overview section, I will provide a broad overview of the key features of the brain.
+We'll discuss the central nervous system and its cells, along with the genes that give rise to our behavior.

 # The Brain

 The brain is an extremely large system.
 At its most basic level, it is made up of **neurons**.
 These are the basic computational unit of the brain.
 A neuron by itself is quite usless; only when it is connected to another neuron via **synapses** does it start to have functionality.
 The brain has over 10,000,000,000 of these neurons, each interacting with each other with about 10,000 synapses.
 That's over 1 trillion different connections!